How Taxonomies & Ontologies Help Maximize Data Assets

 - Accurate Analytics – Once data is clean and useable (often through ETL techniques), companies can use data to perform analytics and reporting.

 Cataloging data within your organization enables control of an untapped asset that is rich in wealth.
 Once data is reigned in and has suitable quality, ownership, and governance implemented, the possibilities are unlimited.
-As previously written by Bruce Quade, CEO of Sagence, in his recent commentary “What is Really Missing in Big Data ROI?” leveraging data assets comes down to “organization and management” of those assets.
+Leveraging data assets comes down to “organization and management” of those assets.
 One of the best ways to organize data is to use taxonomies.
 Taxonomies can provide an improved and flexible understanding of complicated business and operational environments and are an integral part of the cataloging process.
 Before dreaming about what your data can do for you, think about what you can do for your data.
 Only then will you have accurate analytics, analysis, and reporting available at your fingertips.